 The Victorian Kitchen Garden

-This garden has been under green manure for the past few years.
-The David Langford heritage potato collection was, however, replanted in early June 2014, when our decision to re-open was taken.
-200 heritage potatoes are now back in the ground in this garden.
+This garden had been under green manure for the past few years.
 The apple and pear trees are thriving, as are the fruit bushes.
-This Garden is a work in progress.
+We emphasise that this Garden is a work in progress in Lissadell, which is a working Estate.

 When Edward Walsh and his wife Constance Cassidy bought Lissadell in December 2003, they resolved to bring the estate back to its original glory and to re-establish the thriving horticultural enterprise first created by Josslyn Gore Booth between 1890 and 1944.
 Records show that the Lissadell Estate sold 1,400 alpine and 1,100 herbaceous varieties across Europe and the US in 1915.
 Lissadell was even more famous for its large commercial bulb farm, growing mainly narcissi (daffodil) and anemones, and was able to offer 258 varieties of daffodil for sale in 1915.
 Fifty-seven of the original heritage daffodils are now back in the ground at Lissadell.
 The estate, which at that time employed over 200 people, is now under active and comprehensive restoration with special emphasis on the walled gardens.
 By 2003 the Kitchen Garden had been neglected for over 60 years.
 There were no planting records, but an old plan gave the layout of the Garden.